Post

 • Ok.
 Pico will appear as a 128MB USB drive.
 If not, disconnect it and plug it again while holding BOOTSEL button.

-• Download MicroPython for your Raspberry (depending on version with or without WiFi)
+• Download MicroPython for your Raspberry Pico (version 1 or 2 with or without WiFi).

 Copy Micropython